hksreekumar/elPaSo-Core/doc/tutorials/FEM_tutorials/Example_1.md

 The Node ID = 70 for the external load can vary in the users program.
 Please select a node with coordinates $(x_{F},y_{F}) = (0.1,0.1) \text{ m}$
 ```

-##### Export as *.cub5 file
+#### Export as *.cub5 file
 * After creating the geometrical model the user now have to export the specifications to the elPaSo Pre-Processor to proceed with the next Pre-Processing steps.
 This can be done by clicking in the menu bar on 'File' > 'Save' > 'Data type' (Cubit files(*.cub5)) > Type in a remarkable name > 'Save'

-##### Analysis and mesh settings
+#### Analysis and mesh settings
 * Now, the Pre-Processing routine will be continued in the elPaSo Pre-Processor.
 Therefore, the elPaSo Pre-Processor can be called via the command line:
 ```bash
 python3 <path_to_preprocessor_codes>/main.py
 ```
-* If the elPaSo Pre-Processor is opened, the user needs to load the *cub.5 file, which is intuitively realized in the prompted Explorer-GUI.
+* If the elPaSo Pre-Processor is opened, the user needs to load the *cub5 file, which is intuitively realized in the prompted Explorer-GUI.
-* The user needs to select the elPaSo-specific Element type 'DSG4' in 'Element type'.
+* In `Model` space: The user needs to select the elPaSo-specific Element type 'DSG4' in 'Element type'.
-* Furthermore, the frequency range of the analysis has to be defined as shown in the picture below.
+* In `Analysis` tab: Furthermore, the frequency range of the analysis has to be defined as shown in the picture below.

 ![](../../images/Tutorials/FEM_Tutorials/Example_1/Analysis_settings.PNG)

 (Ex_1_Ext_F)=
-##### External loads
+#### External loads
+* Change to `Loads` tab.
 * A Force F = 1N in the z-direction (remember that the geometry is in z-plane) is to be applied at the required node.
 Keep in mind that you can only define loads that act on nodes!
 * The nodeset for the external load was already defined in Cubit Coreform as 'Nodeset 2'